cIAmAShape/NGPTesting/pm_eng/prompt_engineering.md

 Refined Prompt after some Reading: <br />
 > Give me 3 educational sources that explain Mandelbrot sets and show how to draw them in Python.
 Include information on which parameters affect rendering

+## 2. Be Specific and Clear

+**Tip:** Spell out what you want, down to the function’s purpose and expected inputs/outputs.
+Be as specific to the project as you can.
+The more detail, the better! <br />

+**Why it Works:** LLMs work better with precise instructions because they’re pattern-matchers, **not** mind-readers. <br />

+#### Example Use

+Bad Prompt: <br />
+> Write python for Leslie Matrix

+Better Prompt: <br />
+> "Write a Python function to simulate population growth using a Leslie matrix.
+Use a total of three age groups.

+## 3. Use Follow-Up Questions to Reiterate